guozheng07/English-learn/9-中级/单元5-搬到一个新城市/README.md

 Just wanted to drop you a quick note and let you know how my first day at the new job went.

 Things didn't start off so well.
-Security at the front desk didn't have my name.
+Security at the front desk **didn't have my name**.
 It took me a long time to even get in the building.
-Once I was in the office, I was still feeling a bit lost.
-Then I met this really nice project manager, Ann Chambers, and she took the time to give me a tour of the office.
+Once I was in the office, I was still **feeling a bit** lost.
+Then I met this really nice project manager, Ann Chambers, and **she took** the time to give me a tour of the office.
 I met a lot of people, and everyone was very friendly and welcoming.

 Later in the day, I got my desk.
-It's in a nice section with a big, sunny window.
+It's in **a nice section** with a big, sunny window.
 I'll get my new computer tomorrow.
-And there's a big kitchen nearby with a coffee machine and a big refrigerator.
+And there's a **big kitchen nearby** with a coffee machine and a big refrigerator.
 A lot of people bring their lunches.
-That's great for me because I need to save money for an apartment.
+That's great for me because I need to **save money** for an apartment.

 Talk to you soon.